breakend2010/pgvintshiny/README.md

 defined in `pgvint` documentation.

 ### Demo
+!Caution: This will create data frame named VintageDataTmp in your global environment.
+Check that no binding is currently used for VintageDataTmp as the demo will overwrite object with this name.

 If you would like to see the application with sample data, you can use:

     library(devtools)